SCCapstone/StyleMail/README.md

 Requirements Milestone: https://github.com/SCCapstone/StyleMail/wiki/Requirements-Milestone
 Architecture Milestone: https://github.com/SCCapstone/StyleMail/wiki/Architecture-Milestone

+We will be using the following style guidelines and tools for our project:
-Will be using the HTML/CSS Style Guide: https://google.github.io/styleguide/htmlcssguide.html
+Google HTML/CSS Style Guide: https://google.github.io/styleguide/htmlcssguide.html
+Google JavaScript Style Guide: https://google.github.io/styleguide/jsguide.html
+Prettify - Code Formatter VS Code Extension: https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode

 Your audience for the Readme.md are other developers who are joining your team.
 Specifically, the file should contain detailed instructions that any developer